Stratification of singular hyperkahler quotients: Preliminaries

 \subsection{Smooth manifold quotients}

-Let $K$ be a Lie group acting smoothly and properly on a smooth manifold $M$.
-Then, the quotient space $M/K$ is a stratified space with respect to a natural partition by orbit types.
+Let $K$ be a compact Lie group acting smoothly on a smooth manifold $M$.
+Then, the quotient $M/K$ is a topologically stratified space with respect to a natural partition by orbit-types.
 To define this partition, for each subgroup $H\s K$, let $(H)$ be the conjugacy class of $H$ in $K$.
-We say that $p\in M$ has {\bf orbit type} $(H)$ if its stabilizer subgroup $K_p$ is in $(H)$.
-Denote the set of points of orbit type $(H)$ by
+We say that $p\in M$ has \defn{orbit-type} $(H)$ if its stabilizer subgroup $K_p$ is in $(H)$.
+Denote the set of points of orbit-type $(H)$ by

-Then, the connected components of the sets $M_{(H)}/K$ for $H\s K$ form a stratification of $M/K$.
-The proof is an application of the slice theorem for proper group actions which gives a local model for the $K$-manifold $M$ near a point $p\in M$ in terms of $K$, $K_p$ and $T_pM/T_p(K\cdotp p)$ (see e.g.\ \cite[Theorem 2.7.4]{dui12}).
+The \defn{orbit-type partition} is the partition whose pieces are the connected components of the sets $M_{(H)}/K$ for $H\s K$.
+This is a topological stratification as a consequence of the slice theorem for proper group actions (see e.g.\ \cite[Theorem 2.7.4]{dui12}).